Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory: Methods

 \subsubsection{Eruptivity}

 The eruptivity of a flare can be defined in multiple ways.
-For this analysis, we focused on flares that produced a white--light CME observed in coronagraphs.
-We manually inspected the white--light images using the SOHO/LASCO~CME~catalog \citep{2004JGRA..109.7105Y}\footnote{Available at \url{cdaw.gsfc.nasa.gov}.} to determine whether a CME is associated with the ELP flare under consideration.
-Those that are accompanied by a CME are classified as eruptive flares, the other ones as confined flares.\\ To infer the eruptivity of the "general" solar flare population and compare it with that of ELP flares, we use the flare catalog by \cite{2021ApJ...917L..29L}\footnote{Available at \url{dx.doi.org/doi:10.12149/101067}.}, which records, among other parameters, the flare--CME connection for all flares $\geq$C5.0 between June~2010 and September~2017.
+For this analysis, we focused on flares that produced a white-light CME observed in coronagraphs.
+We manually inspected the white-light images using the SOHO/LASCO~CME~catalog \citep{2004JGRA..109.7105Y}\footnote{Available at \url{cdaw.gsfc.nasa.gov}.} to determine whether a CME is associated with the ELP flare under consideration.
+Those that are accompanied by a CME are classified as eruptive flares, the other ones as confined flares.\\ To infer the eruptivity of the general solar flare population and compare it with that of ELP flares, we used the flare catalog by \cite{2021ApJ...917L..29L},\footnote{Available at \url{dx.doi.org/doi:10.12149/101067}.} which records, among other parameters, the flare--CME connection for all flares $\geq$C5.0 between June~2010 and September~2017.